 CPTED’s goal is to prevent crime through designing a physical environment that positively influences human behavior.
 It is based on four principles: natural access control, natural surveillance, territoriality, and maintenance.
 Participants will learn the basics of CPTED principles and how they work; apply successful applications and techniques of CPTED to specific crimes; consider CPTED principles in plans to secure key public places, schools, and facilities; and conduct a community safety assessment using CPTED principles.

 You can now partner up with your neighbors in an online community called Nextdoor.
-Once you've joined, you will automatically information that the Redmond Police Department shares about crime prevention, safety, public events and community notifications.
+Once you've joined, you will automatically receive information that the Redmond Police Department shares about crime prevention, safety, public events and community notifications.